internetnacht/space-runner/README.md

 ## roadmap
  * see: https://github.com/orgs/internetnacht/projects/2

- * dying mechanic
-  * checkpoints
-  * lifes per map
- * loading/waiting screen on level start to get into the mood
+ * (solve screen height problems on mobile)
- * make music not annoying
-   * music fading in/out
+ * optimize touch controls
+ * reduce file loads (Level file loads that are independent of Level move to start screen)

 ### nice to have
  * set lights in Tiled
- * reduce file loads (Level file loads that are independent of Level move to start screen)
  * remove need to manually destruct objects

 ### code todo